Some of the numbers presented in this website may not be the most recent available

 Heavy oil has been produced since 1983 from the Tamaredjo field, in an onshore part of the Guyana basin.
 Other small fields in the neighbourhood have allowed the country to expand output but a peak has now probably been reached.

 The country produces no offshore oil with drilling offshore on the Rise failing to find hydrocarbons.
 A deep water well, Zaedyus-1, was drilled in 2011 in French Guiana and discovered a significant oil column in two turbidite fans.
-It was a pivotal well, thought to have unlocked a new productive area along the northeast coast of South America, with fields analogous to those in West Africa.
+It was a pivotal well unlocking a new productive area along the northeast coast of South America, with fields analogous to those in West Africa.

 SURINAME